It’s not a snippet of scripture one considers very often:

 Take wrong thoughts to the confessional.

-Instead of sulking and shrinking under the weight of an oppressive cerebration, we rise above it.
+Instead of sulking and shrinking under the weight of an oppressive cerebration, we’re called and instructed to rise above it.

 Easier said than done?